 To add influence to the LeftEye:

-In Object Mode, click the head geometry, then hold Shift and click any bone to select the armature.
+In Object Mode, click the head mesh, then hold Shift and click any bone to select the armature.

 Switch to Weight Paint Mode.